bluebird545/nextjs-order-management-system/README.md

 `npm run dev`

-## Run the ETL
+## Running the ETL
-Extracts data from CSV files, transforms it, and loads it to PostgreSQL database run ETL:
+Reads and extracts data from CSV files, transforms it, and loads it to PostgreSQL database using environment variables in `.env` run ETL:

+Using MAKEFILE:
 `make run-etl`

+Running script from package.json:
+`npm run etl`